-Esther then had a 20-year career in the City as a banking lawyer during which time she carried on performing the piano and developed an interest in widening access to music education and performance in community contexts.
-Esther is also trained in psychological coaching, has a private career coaching practice, and runs a large mentoring scheme for parents in the City (www.cityparents.co.uk).
+She then had a 20-year career in the City as a banking lawyer during which time she continued performing the piano, developed an interest in widening access to music education and performance in community contexts, and trained in coaching and mentoring.
+She returned to King’s as Senior Research Fellow in the Music Department in 2017.

-Esther is deputy chair of the Board of Trinity Laban Conservatoire of Music and Dance and served on the Board of the City of London Festival.
-She is special adviser on music education to the Incorporated Society of Musicians.
+Esther is a trustee of The Society of Music Theory (SMA), trustee ‘sponsor’ for the SMA Music Literacy research programme, and co-ordinator of the King’s/St George’s Academy, which runs small group, after school music teaching for children living in Southwark, involving King’s students as teaching assistants.
+For eight years she served as governor on the Board of Trinity Laban Conservatoire of Music and Dance, latterly as deputy chair, and was a member of the Board of the City of London Festival.
+She has been special adviser on music education to the Incorporated Society of Musicians.
 She set up and now assists in the running of Water City Music, a charity providing access to performance opportunities for musicians of all skills levels, working collaboratively.
-She supports Teach First music specialist teachers as a coach and gives occasional public talks and seminars on musical topics.
+She coaches Teach First music specialist teachers and teaches music theory and analysis for various Oxford colleges.

 - Cavett, E. & Head, M. W. (Eds.).
 (2019).
 Howard Skempton: Conversations and reflections on music.
 Woodbridge: Boydell & Brewer.

 - Cavett, E. & Head, M. (2017).
 Review of Edward Klorman, Mozart’s music of friends: Social interplay in the chamber works.
 Eighteenth Century Music, 14(2), 285-290. doi:10.1017/S1478570617000082